 Anonymous in Tuscola recounts a childhood of incest in the Tuscola Assembly that was known to the leadership but ineffectively dealt with.

-Gretchen W. has written an incisive article about the former Assembly in Omaha, Nebraska.
+Gretchen W. wrote an incisive article about the former Assembly in Omaha, Nebraska.
 She tells her story using Robert Lifton's eight criteria for mind control.
 She says, "My experience in the assembly fits these cult criteria perfectly."

-Marcia M. has written the story of how she and her family left the Assembly in Ottawa, Canada.
+Marcia M. recounts how she and her family left the Assembly in Ottawa, Canada.

-A former Campus Worker from the West Coast has written An Issue of Control, about the courtship of his wife while in the Assembly.
+A former Campus Worker from the West Coast wrote An Issue of Control, about the courtship of his wife while in the Assembly.

 A former Leading Brother from Omaha, who left in 1999 after twenty two years, made an appeal to the leadership to end the abuse, manipulation, superior attitudes, arrogance, lying, pretending, and cover-ups.
 "I don't want to see another generation perpetuate the wrongs that George and others who stood beside him lived and taught."

 "Denise Stanford" was one of George's personal secretaries.
-Her named has been changed in this account, written up by Steve Irons in 1990 from a Workers' Meeting tape.
+Her name has been changed in this account, which was written up by Steve Irons in 1990 from a Workers' Meeting tape.